Kwpolska/chriswarrick.com/posts/2017/08/03/gynvaels-mission-11-en-python-bytecode-reverse-engineering.rst

 Most of my readers were probably puzzled by the mention of Paint.
 Long-time viewers of Gynvael’s streams in Polish remember the Python 101 video he posted on April Fools last year.
 See `original video <https://www.youtube.com/watch?v=7VJaprmuHcw>`_, `explanation <http://gynvael.coldwind.pl/?id=599>`_, `code <https://github.com/gynvael/stream/tree/master/007-python-101>`_ (video and explanation are both Polish; you can get the gist of the video without hearing the audio commentary though.) **Spoilers ahead.**

 In that prank, Gynvael taught Python basics.
 The first part concerned itself with writing bytecode by hand.
-The second part was about drawing custom Python modules.
+The second part (starts around 12:00) was about drawing custom Python modules.
 In Paint.
 Yes, Paint, the simple graphics program included with Microsoft Windows.
 He drew a custom Python module in Paint, and saved it using the BMP format.
 It looked like this (zoomed PNG below; `download gynmod.bmp </pub/gynvaels-mission-11-en/gynmod.bmp>`_):

 .. image:: /images/gynvaels-mission-11-en/gynmod-zoom.png
    :align: center

 How was this done?
 There are three things that come into play:

 * Python can import modules from a ZIP file (if it’s appended to sys.path).
-Some tools that produce ``.exe`` files of Python code use this technique; the old egg file format also used ZIPs this way.
+Some tools that produce ``.exe`` files of Python code use this technique; the old ``.egg`` file format also used ZIPs this way.
 * BMP files have their header at the start of a file.
 * ZIP files have their header at the end of a file.
-* Thus, one file can be a valid BMP and ZIP at the same time
+* Thus, one file can be a valid BMP and ZIP at the same time.

 I took the code of ``check_password`` and put it in ``mission11.py`` (which I already cited above).
 Then I compiled to ``.pyc`` and created a ``.zip`` out of it.

 .. listing:: listings/gynvaels-mission-11-en/mission11.py python

-Since I’m not an expert in any of the formats, I booted my Windows virtual machine and blindly copied the `parameters used by Gynvael <http://gynvael.coldwind.pl/img/secapr16_3.png>`_ to open the ZIP file (renamed ``.raw``) in IrfanView and save as ``.bmp``.
-I changed the size to 83×2, because my ZIP file was 498 bytes long (3 BPP * 83 px * 2 px = 498 bytes) — by doing that, and through sheer luck with the size, I could avoid adding comments and editing the ``zip``.
+Since I’m not an expert in any of the formats, I booted my Windows virtual machine and blindly copied the `parameters used by Gynvael <http://gynvael.coldwind.pl/img/secapr16_3.png>`_ to open the ZIP file (renamed ``.raw``) in IrfanView and saved as ``.bmp``.
+I changed the size to 83×2, because my ZIP file was 498 bytes long (3 BPP * 83 px * 2 px = 498 bytes) — by doing that, and through sheer luck with the size, I could avoid adding comments and editing the ZIP archive.
 I ended up with this (PNG again; `download mission11.bmp </pub/gynvaels-mission-11-en/mission11.bmp>`_):

 .. image:: /images/gynvaels-mission-11-en/mission11-zoom.png
    :align: center